Personal stories are key in telling the story of agricultural innovation

 Any advice for those who would like to add their story?

 I hope to encourage more people to follow the example of people who have submitted oral histories they have collected from friends or community members.
 This interview with Masa K., a Hawaiian cowboy, is a great example.
 Get the photo album out of the attic and sit down with a relative or friend and talk about the past.
 Maybe some teachers can have their classes do this as a project.
 History is interesting and important.
 Share those photographs and stories with us.
 Some will be stories of success, some failures, and some just everyday experiences.
 We really want to hear about all your personal experiences of farming in America.

 Peter Liebhold is the chair and curator of the Division of Work and Industry.
-Don't forget to share your story with the Agricultural Innovation and Heritage Archive.
-You can also sign up for e-mail updates.
 For more background on the project, see Peter's last blog post.